kimnhat2000/Ansible_setup/README.md

 ### Run test playbook
     ansible-playbook -i hosts testfile.yml

+### To run a playbook on a specific host in an inventory
+    ansible-playbook -i hosts -l <host> playbook.yml

+# Ansible vault
+## Create a env file to store secret
+ansible-vault create secret.yml

 ### A new fromControlNode.txt should be created for all hosts in our ansible network.
 We can test by ssh to them
     ssh root@server01